10 Seemingly Normal People Who Were Keeping Human Captives in Their Homes

-When it comes to the most shocking crimes, the old saying is often true: "it's always the ones you least suspect."
+When it comes to the most shocking misdeeds, the old saying is often true: "it's always the ones you least suspect."
 The friendly guy next door, the quiet IT tech, the old married couple you see at church every week: they all seem normal enough, but you never really know what’s going on in someone’s head – or in their homes.
 You could know someone that is keeping human captives locked up in their home right now and not even have a clue.

-As absurd and fictional as things like “underground dungeons” and “soundproof bunkers” may sound, there really are crazy people out there who build these things for the sole purpose of storing human captives.
+As absurd and fictional as things like “underground dungeons” and “soundproof bunkers” may sound, there really are wild people out there who build these things for the sole purpose of storing human captives.
 This list contains some real cases of people who were held against their will and suffered greatly at the hands of lunatics that appeared normal to the outside world.

 It wasn’t until May 6, 2013, when Amanda Berry got the opportunity to escape with her six-year-old daughter.
 She was able to get the attention of neighbors and call the police from one of their homes.
 She identified herself as Amanda Berry, stating that she’d been missing for 10 years and had escaped.
 She sent Cleveland PD to Castro’s house to free the other two women.

-Nobuyuki Satō Kept a Child Captive in His Mother's Apartment
+Nobuyuki Satō Kept A Child Captive In His Mother's Apartment

 In 1990, Nobuyuki Satō was 28 years old and sharing an apartment with his elderly mother.
 This apartment was a mere 200 yards away from a police station, and yet Satō was able to keep nine-year-old Fusako Sano locked up in an upstairs bedroom for nine years and two months without anyone knowing.

-Josef Fritzl Kept His Own Daughter Captive for 24 Years
+Josef Fritzl Kept His Own Daughter Captive For 24 Years

 In the rural town of Amstetten, Austria, 18-year-old Elisabeth Fritzl was reported missing by her father Josef Fritzl in 1984.
-But she wasn’t missing: her father, who had been sexually abusing her since she was 11 years old, had lured her into the cellar and locked her in.
+But she wasn’t missing: her father, who had been sharming her since she was 11 years old, had lured her into the cellar and locked her in.
 He forced her to write a runaway letter which he showed to her mother and police to convince everyone she was gone.
 Since she was 18 and the letter said not to look for her and that she had joined a cult, there wasn’t really much police could do.
 Fritzl kept his daughter in a windowless, completely soundproof prison beneath the home that was only accessible from a small door hidden in a cabinet.

 It was 2008 when the truth finally came out and Elisabeth (42 years old at this point) and her hidden children (Kerstin, 19; Stefan, 18; and Felix, 5) were finally taken out of their dark prison, stunned by sunlight and the outside world.
 Fritzl brought his daughter to the hospital, claiming she had just showed up on his doorstep in response to the public plea, but the hospital's DNA testing confirmed the horrible truth: these children were all biologically Josef's children and grandchildren.

-Richard Hobbs, Coy Hubbard, and John Baniszewski, Jr. were sentenced from two ro 21 years in prison for the roles they played in the abuse.
+Gertrude Baniszewski and her daughter were both sentenced to life imprisonment.
+Richard Hobbs, Coy Hubbard, and John Baniszewski, Jr. were sentenced from two to 21 years in prison for the roles they played in the abuse.